GenericPirate/tmux/Contributing.md

   display-menu and run-shell -C mean the argument typing for getopt would need to be done in code by a callback rather than a string.

-  The ability to use a string instead of a {} commmand list may need to be preserved to allow for execution-time expansion - or perhaps dropping the ability to construct commands by expansion would be OK.
+  The ability to use a string instead of a {} command list may need to be preserved to allow for execution-time expansion - or perhaps dropping the ability to construct commands by expansion would be OK.